daniel-p-gonzalez/bon/README.md

 end
 ```

-It also allows for defining generic variant types, which helps prevent a whole class of errors by ensuring safe access to memory:
+It also allows for defining generic variant types, which preventing a whole class of errors by ensuring safe access to memory:

 ```ocaml
 type option<a>